Coder-sus/git-practical-activities/README.md

 ---

 ### Activity 2 - Clone and Associate a Repository
-Cloned the repo locally, made an initial commit and pushed to remote.
+Cloned the remote repo locally and made the first commit.

 ```bash
 git clone https://github.com/Coder-sus/git-practical-activities.git